Natural burial is something old and new; It is a return to the traditional practices of our ancestors.

 Honoring Life’s Transitions

 We are passionate leaders in the fields of restoration ecology, steward and “green” burial.
-A central mission of Herland is to utilize regenerative land use practices to both provide for human needs and preserve the healthy functioning of the ecosystem.
-We hold a deep commitment to to learning from this land and as such undertake to fully explore the environmental benefits which flow from full body interment.
+A central mission of the Herland Forest is to utilize regenerative land use practices to both provide for human needs and preserve the healthy functioning of the ecosystem.
+We hold a deep commitment to to learning from this land and as such undertake to fully explore the environmental benefits which flow from whole body interment.

 A Final Contribution

 In our daily lives, it can be difficult to find meaningful avenues to serve the natural world.
-Natural burial offers individuals a way to realize the truely life-giving potential of death, a chance to honor and re-enter the natural cycles of life, and an opportunity to celebrate that passage with loved ones in a beautiful and meaningful forest setting.
+Natural burial offers individuals a way to realize the truly life-giving potential of death, a chance to honor and re-enter the natural cycles of life, and an opportunity to celebrate that passage with loved ones in a beautiful and meaningful forest setting.

 For generations to come, this cemetery will be protected from development, and will provide a quiet, natural place to sustain a vibrant and productive transitional ecosystem.
+The visionary people who chose to use their remains to protect the forest are making a powerful statement that there’s no trespassing on this land.

 We are grateful for the opportunity to provide a way for people to make a final contribution for the renewal of the earth.
+And we hope that you too will become a Guardian of the Herland Forest.